 The amount of time it takes to complete a custom pet portrait is dependent on the size and complexity of the artwork, and the artist’s availability and style.

-It’s easy to understand why larger or more detailed artwork costs more.
-Bigger size means more materials.
+It’s easy to understand why larger or more detailed artwork takes longer (and costs more).
+Bigger size means more surface area and materials.
 More detail means more time.
 What many customers may not know is that each artist operates differently.
 For example, many artists work part-time or full-time jobs on top of their creative practice.
 This will affect the amount of time an artist has to spend on creating art.
 The artist’s style also affects time.
-An artist that draws simplified cartoon-style drawings is likely spending less time on their work than an artist that creates realistic detailed portraits.
-Again, more details mean more time.
+An artist that draws simplified cartoon-style drawings may spend less time on their work than an artist that creates realistic and detailed portraits.
+Again: More details = more time.

 The price of your custom pet portrait.

 There is no universally accepted formula for pricing artwork, and the pricing is ultimately up to the artist, but there are a few things that will affect the price you pay: time, demand, and the artist’s experience.